 Special Family Days

 To create precious special days for children with a serious or life-limiting illness and the families who love and care for them.
-The days enable the whole family to enjoy time together and to escape, even if for just a short time, from the daily reality of the child’s illness.
+These days enable the whole family to enjoy time together escaping, even if for just a short time, from the daily reality of the child’s illness.

 Charity information: Sebastian's Action Trust

 Living with a seriously-ill child can put enormous stress upon members of the family, including the extended family, who often feel isolated, frightened and depressed.
 Families can lose contact with members of their community as they are often the only family in their community to have a child with a serious or life-limiting illness and so it is hard to communicate with those who have little understanding of their needs.